-The fifth edition of Durham Lumiere will take place in Durham City from 16 to 19 November 2017.
-The UK’s largest light festival features 29 artworks in locations across the city.
+The fifth edition of Durham Lumiere took place in Durham City from 16 to 19 November 2017.
+The UK’s largest light festival featured 29 artworks in locations across the city.

 “It’s world class.
-Durham shines bright on a global scale,” said Simon Henig, the leader of Durham County Council, at an event unveiling the installations that will be displayed during Durham Lumiere.
+Durham shines bright on a global scale,” said Simon Henig, the leader of Durham County Council, at an event unveiling the installations that were displayed during Durham Lumiere.

 The event “illuminates history and heritage in a unique way”, added Mr Henig.